The Learning Experience Approach – Curriculum 2020

 6) Experiences – the experiences that the children will have had the opportunity to take part in during their time at Fishbourne.

-7) Making the world a better place… - how the children will be able to apply the knowledge and skills acquired to make the world around them a better place to be.
+7) Making the world a better place… - how the children can apply the knowledge and skills acquired to make the world around them a better place to be.